 Digital Pedagogy 101

-Digital pedagogy gives lessons a social twist.
-Social Media Education and Engaging Students in Digital Learning uses social media platforms to teach.
-It sparks digital literacy and boosts student engagement.
+Social Media for Education uses social media platforms to teach, sparking digital literacy and boosting student engagement.

 Setting Clear Objectives